Osama (film): Production

 Siddiq Barmak's inspiration was found in a news story he read while in Peshawar, Pakistan.
 The paper told the story of a girl who had dressed as a boy to attend school but was eventually discovered by the Taliban.
-Barmak would go on to add elements of other stories that were shared with him by people who had lived in Afghanistan under Taliban rule culminating with the story of the film.
+Barmak would go on to add elements of other stories that were shared with him by people who had lived in Afghanistan under Taliban rule, culminating with the story of the film.

 The film was shot on location in Kabul.
-Work began in June 2002 and was completed in March 2003 with a budget of approximately $46,000 US$.
+Work began in June 2002 and was completed in March 2003 with a budget of approximately $46,000.
 All the actors in the film are amateurs found by the director on the streets of Kabul.
 Much of the dialogue was improvised by the actors.

 Osama was originally titled Rainbow and ended on a hopeful note, with Osama passing under a rainbow and gaining her freedom.
 As time went on, Barmak grew dissatisfied with the ending, describing it as unrealistic for post-war Afghanistan.
 He changed the ending and title to reflect his feeling that Afghan women were still not truly free at the time he made the film.

 Reception

 Osama was very well received by the Western cinematic world.
 It gathered a rating of 96% based on 100 reviews collected by Rotten Tomatoes, a website which tabulates the reviews from professional film critics into a single rating.
+The site's critical consensus reads: "Osama is bitterly honest, deeply disturbing, and utterly worth watching."
 Writing for feminist magazine Off our backs, Priya Verma described the film as "gripping and unflinching."
 She worried that the film might seem unduly negative toward Islam, but concluded that Barmak's focus was the authoritarian control tactics employed by the Taliban against women contributed, rather than Islam in general.
 In The Hudson Review, Bert Cardullo pointed out the film's intentional omission of any spoken female names, emphasizing the casual, unthinking oppression of females under the Taliban regime.